Fact Sheets

-There are ten individual competitions, six of which involve horses, and are all highly abusive.
+There are ten individual competitions, six of which involve horses, and are all cruel.

 The second, seventh and eighth events are the ones most often targeted by horse welfare advocates.
 These events involve what is commonly referred to in the U.S. as "horse tripping."